Parisson/Telemeta/doc/content/README.rst

     docker-compose -f docker-compose.yml -f env/dev.yml -f env/build.yml build

-You are welcome to participate to the development by forking the Telemeta project on `GitHub <https://github.com/Parisson/Telemeta>`_.
+You are welcome to participate to the development by forking the Telemeta project on GitHub_.

 Bugs, issues, ideas